 History of MVACAUNITED

 In 2011, Sharon and James moved back to San Antonio, Texas to care for her ailing mother.
-It was during the months before her mother's passing, that they would sit for hours and talk about teaching children and child safety.
+During the months before her mother's passing, they would sit for hours and talk about teaching children and child safety.
 Sharon's mother, Mary A. Martin, was a pediatric nurse and long-time substitute teacher in the local elementary schools.
-Mary encouraged Sharon to write a book and trademark her program as friends and family were utilizing her techniques successfully with their own children and grandchildren.
+Mary encouraged Sharon to write a book and trademark her program as friends and family successfully utilized her techniques with their own children and grandchildren.

 Sharon kept her promise to her mother and in 2012, published The ABC's and 123's of Child Safety.
 The book is dedicated to her mother, Mary, and the yellow butterfly used symbolically throughout the book was her favorite.
 Mary said butterflies signify re-birth and she compared it to a scared or abused child coming out of a caterpillar cocoon and blossoming into a beautiful carefree child that is free from any abuse.